almik7078j/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By planning ahead and staying organized, you can avoid last-minute panic and stress.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 These systems allow you easily to track changes, revert to previous versions, merge code, or work on different branches.
 Version control also helps to maintain a clean and organized codebase, making it easier to find and fix errors.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it's often more effective to write clear, simple code first and optimize only when necessary.
+Spending too much time on optimization early on can lead to overly complex code that's difficult to maintain and debug.
+It's better to focus on writing code that's easy to understand and modify, and then optimize only after identifying specific performance bottlenecks through profiling and testing.